2019 "Build a Better Mousetrap" Awards presented to 17 Cape & Islands Small Business Owners selected by their respective Chambers of Commerce

 SCORE's "Build a Better Mousetrap" Award honors companies that survive the critical first five years and appear to be headed for long-term success.
 All Chambers of Commerce on the Cape & Islands are invited to participate by selecting one of their member companies for recognition.
-In 2017 SCORE's "Build a Better Mousetrap" Awards go to 18 deserving companies.
-The winners, all listed below, received their awards at SCORE's annual awards breakfast, May 18th at the Old Yarmouth Inn.
+In 2019 SCORE's "Build a Better Mousetrap" Awards go to 17 deserving companies.
+The winners, all listed below, received their awards at SCORE's annual awards breakfast, May 8th at the Hyannis Golf Course.

 Scroll down to read about winners - listed alphabetically by Chamber of Commerce

-Pictures show each winner receiving plaques and "better mousetrap" awards from Marc Goldberg, SCORE Chairman.
-Several winners also received honorary certificates from their state legislators.
+Pictures show winners receiving plaques and "better mousetrap" awards from Bill Simpson, SCORE Chairman.
+Several winners also received honorary certificates from their state legislators

 Brewster Chamber of Commerce honors:

 Jim Baskin - Baskin ACE Hardware

 Jim Baskin has the hardware store business in his blood.
 As a kid, he and his twin sister would be delivered by the school bus to their parent’s store in Orleans rather than their home.
 His mother set up a special corner in her office where they would be out of the way but that didn’t keep the children from exploring every corner of the store.

 The Baskins started Baskin’s Hardware in Orleans in the 1980’s, and gradually added stores in Harwich, Dennis and Brewster.
 It is no surprise that Jim would eventually work in each of these stores.
 Yet when his parents retired, Jim became the owner of the Brewster store because he liked its hometown feel.